AndrzejKucik/SNN4Space/README.md

 [UC Merced Land Use Dataset](http://weegee.vision.ucmerced.edu/datasets/landuse.html) will be further trained in the spiking context.
 For details on the progress of spike-based training see: [SpykeTorch Space](https://github.com/GabrieleMeoni/SpykeTorch_Space).

-## Licence
+## License
 Property of the European Space Agency.
 Distributed under MIT licence.
-See `LICENCE` for more information.
+See [`LICENSE`](../master/LICENSE) for more information.

 ## Contact